patschwork/phorge_ldap_docker/README.md

 ## Usage

-Use [Docker Compose](https://docs.docker.com/compose/) or [Docker Swarm](https://docs.docker.com/engine/swarm/) to deploy.
-Containers are available from both Docker Hub and the GitHub Container Registry.
+~~Use [Docker Compose](https://docs.docker.com/compose/) or [Docker Swarm](https://docs.docker.com/engine/swarm/) to deploy.
+Containers are available from both Docker Hub and the GitHub Container Registry.~~ (see comment in the section Fork above)

 There are examples for using either [Caddy](https://caddyserver.com/) or [NGINX](https://www.nginx.com/) as the web server and examples for using Caddy, NGINX, or [Traefik](https://traefik.io/traefik/) for HTTPS (the Traefik example also includes using it as a reverse proxy).
 The NGINX examples are in the nginx folder.